 Keene Social Activity and Community Involvement

-Every week activists gather multiple times to forge friendships and help the community.
+Every week activists gather to forge friendships and help the community.
 Activists involve themselves in local charity because they believe in helping others – on a consensual basis.

 - Social Sundays – Activists meet weekly on Sundays for “Social Sundays” and socialize, strategize, and brainstorm.